mstoth/rsmaze/maze/_sources/index.rst

 *neighbors* should return 4 values, the neighbors in all 4 directions.
 At the boundaries, the values outside the matrix should be -1 to indicate invalid locations.

+A neighbor is actually 2 cells away since walls take up a cell's width.

 At reset condition then, *neighbors* should return [-1,1,1,-1] for the NORTH, SOUTH, EAST, and WEST neighbors.